tanghus/harbour-swordfish/README.md

 * Definitions are very informative.
 * Examples puts the words into context, and can some times be very funny.
-* Related words can be dangerous as you can keep looking words you didn't know were interesting.
+* Related words can be dangerous as you can keep looking up words you didn't know were interesting.

 Swordfish uses the [Wordnik](https://wordnik.com) [API](http://developer.wordnik.com).
 If you want to support Wordnik, you can [adopt your favourite word](https://www.wordnik.com/adoptaword).